-After crossing the A line, the helicopter will fly a rectangular box.
-All competitors will perform turns in the box in the direction assigned during the pre-event briefing (see drawing, Annex 1).
+After crossing the A line, the helicopter will fly a course of up to three turns.

+All competitors will perform turns in the direction assigned in Bulletin 1 and during the pre-event briefing (see drawing, Annex 1).

 This is a timed manoeuvre.
 Imposed flight time between the A line and the F line will be 1 minute.
 Time begins when the nose of the helicopter crosses the A line and stops as the nose of the helicopter crosses the F line.